Parthib-git/A-Voyage-into-LLMs-SoC-2025/PDF Chatbot using RAG/README.md

 ---

+## Results

 ## Future Enhancements

 - Section-aware chunking (headers and subheaders)
 - Metadata tagging (e.g., page numbers in retrieved context)
-- Improved speed and caching mechanisms
+- Improved speed
-- Option to download answers and source references
-- Multi-PDF support and indexing
+- Multi-PDF support
-- Deployment on Hugging Face Spaces or Streamlit Cloud
+- Deployment on Hugging Face Spaces/Streamlit Cloud/Vercel/Netlify or elsewhere

 ---

 ## Notes

-- This project is designed for educational and research purposes.
+- GitHub preview does not support rendering of Gradio blocks.
 - To use the interactive Gradio interface, run this notebook in a Colab or local Jupyter environment.
-- GitHub preview may not support full rendering of interactive widgets or Gradio blocks.